 Materials: TH72M Alloy frame

-The frame is made for TH72M titanium and aluminium mix alloy giving it strength and lightness and covered with a high strength non stretch fabric, it can easily support your weight with a maximum capacity of 145kg.
-Once you have assembled the chair which is easy with the elastic shock cord linking frame, the carry bag can be attached to the frame to store things, such as camera, cell phone or flash light.
+The frame is made of TH72M titanium and aluminum mix alloy giving it strength and lightness and covered with a high strength non-stretch fabric, it can easily support your weight with a maximum capacity of 145kg.
+Once you have assembled the chair which is easy with the elastic shock cord linking frame, the carry bag can be attached to the frame to store things, such as camera, cell phone or flashlight.

 Without the extra ground sheet the chair will sink in to sand when you sit in it.
 The chair is not a normal folding camp chair and need to be assembled.
 Although this is easy and very quick to do if you want a folding type of chair this is not what you need.
 But if you want a lightweight and comfortable chair then you have found it.

 The frame is designed to flex a small amount enabling it to mold to your body shape.
 When packed the carry bag has a webbing ladder and two loops making it easy to attach to a backpack of a motorbike.
 If you plan to use this chair in the sand then the optional ground sheet is a must to stop the legs from sinking into the sand or soft muddy ground.
 And if it gets cold you can use the optional duck filled seat warmer.